halex5000/ld-articles/Cloudflare EdgeSDK/Using the LaunchDarkly EdgeSDK with CloudFlare.md

 ![Create a string flag in LaunchDarkly](CF-SDK-create-string-flag.png)

 Within the Worker, you can reuse the LaunchDarkly client you created in the prior example.
 However, since you'll be getting flag values in multiple places, it can be easier to create a single function to handle asynchronously retrieving the flag values.
 The following function allows you to pass in a user `key` and a `user` obect and returns the value of the flag for that user.
 If no user is passed, it defaults to `anonymous` as a user key.
+This function can be placed anywhere within the `/workers-site/index.js` Worker file that is outside an existing code block.
+For instance, just prior to the `addEventListener` function block.

 ```javascript
 async function getFlagValue(key, user) {